 • 100 pound hail that will pound the Earth (Rev. 16:21)

 • A worldwide earthquake so powerful, the Bible says the cities of the nations will fall (Rev. 16:19)

 • Islands are going to disappear and mountains are going to crumble (Rev. 16:20)

 • Darkness across the planet (Rev. 16:10)

 The Earth, its environment, and its population are going to be devastated.
 The Book of Revelation tells us that more than half of the world’s population will die during this time (See Revelation 6:7-8 and 9:13-15).
-That is what awaits the world after Jesus returns for His people and gathers us to Himself at the Rapture of the church.
-Those who are expecting a "New Age" to be ushered in as more people realize their divinity are in for a big shock.
-I pray they come to their senses and repent before it’s too late.
+That is what’s coming upon an unrepentant world after Jesus comes for His people at the Rapture.
+Those who are expecting a new age to be ushered in as more people realize their divinity are in for a big shock.
+I pray they come to the knowledge of the truth and repent before it’s too late.

 A. Be friendly.